Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 Does LinkedIn Sales Navigator provide email addresses?

-Another thing that justifies LinkedIn Sales Navigator cost is that i provides access to a wealth of professional information, including contact details such as email addresses.
+Another thing that justifies LinkedIn Sales Navigator cost is that it provides access to a wealth of professional information, including contact details such as email addresses.
 However, it's important to note that these email addresses might not always be readily available.

 This is where other tools like Skylead can help you.